by Tom Russell April 16, 2025

 However, at a state level, there are still cases of CBD products being seized and even drivers delivering products across state lines are being arrested for drug trafficking.
 Even though CBD derived from hemp is considered to be legal by the state, there are many areas where there are confusing and contradictory restrictions.

 In the United Arab Emirates CBD is considered to be the same as cannabis and carries the same penalties.
 The UK Foreign Office state that: "If you're entering the country with medication that the UAE classes as narcotic, psychotropic, controlled or semi-controlled, approval is needed from the UAE authorities."
-In their advice to travellers, the UAE list all controlled medications; cannabis and related products are clearly prohibited with no documentation that would allow it to be treated legally.

-Here are some of the areas that when visiting you may need to leave the CBD at home.
+Here are some of the areas that, when visiting, you may need to leave the CBD at home.
 Some countries don’t make their approach to CBD known but these ones have given a strong indication that it isn’t welcome:

-Africa – Apart from in South Africa, there is little distinction of CBD as separate from cannabis in any African country.
-There may be a small market for it, but small amounts of marijuana can result in hefty penalties, so it best not to risk taking CBD to African countries.
+Africa – Apart from South Africa, there is little distinction of CBD as separate from cannabis in any African country.
+There may be a small market for it, but small amounts of marijuana can result in hefty penalties, so it is best not to risk taking CBD to African countries.

 China – China has recently begun mass production of hemp for export to supply the growing global demand for CBD products.
 Domestically, hemp is only legal for industrial use and is not permitted for use as a food supplement.
 The situation may change soon, but currently, you should not bring any CBD product on a flight to China.